Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Business owner.

 Platform: Supports investments into renewable energy.
-Legalize apartmnets near transit.
-No cuts to Medicare or social security.
+Legalize apartments near transit.
+No cuts to Medicare or Social Security.

 Supports repealing tariffs on farm products and fertilizer.
 Have Congress approve any tariffs above 2 percent.
 Raise minimum wage to $17 an hour.
-Support abortion nationwide.
-Support a paid 12-week paid wage for new parents.
+Supports abortion access nationwide.
+Supports a paid 12-week paid wage for new parents.

 For more information go to Botsford’s campaign page.